 RETAINING AND STORING VOLUNTEER (VOLUNTEER EMPLOYEES) INFORMATION:

 The Photos, and the Biography text is provided by the volunteers themselves.
-Since it is freely provided, we consider that consent to keep that information.
-We store no additional information on them.
-At any time, if a volunteer wishes to withdraw (have the information deleted), they can do so by requesting in an email to Data Deletion Request .
+Since it is freely provided, we consider that as consent to keep that information.
+We store no additional information on volunteers.
+At any time, if a volunteer wishes to withdraw (have the information deleted), they can do so by requesting in an email to Data Deletion Request.

 Their information is protected from data breaches as described in section "How Do We Protect Your Information".